tarohi24/luigiflow/README.md

     --default-artifact-root ${ARTIFACTS_DIR}
 ```

-3. Implement a protocol class.
-A protocol class abstracts tasks that have the same output.
-Each task is an
-   implementation of more than one protocol.
-For example, you can define `OutputTextList` protocol.
+**2. Implement an `MlflowTaskProtocol`.**

+Suppose that you implement a task that does pre-process of texts.
+Whenever you implement a task, think of its outputs at first.
+The output of that task is an `Iteralbe[str]`, so you can implement `OutputTextListProtocol` as follows.
+If you need a task to load texts to process, you'll also need `LoadTexts` protocol.

 ```python
 from typing import Iterable, Protocol, runtime_checkable